A Nithsdale Way

 A slightly less interesting section, with the first 3km through plantations (though with occasional views), then on farm tracks.
 You pass the pele tower of Closeburn Castle, and then Thornhill's golf course.

 A more challenging high-level route if starting from Auldgirth rather then Dumfries: take in Barnmuir Hill (206m) before descending alongside the spectacular Crichope Linn, a sandstone slot canyon.
-The gorge is awkward and quite exposed, with the gps route, if carefully followed, bypassing above one dodgy path section.
+The gorge path is awkward and quite exposed.

 Route notes